scholarslab/digitalpedagogy-draft/praxis.md

 applications.

-Hurst applies Paulo Freire's definition of praxis, 'reflection and action upon the world in order to change it', to her assignment with the goal of fostering sustained deep reflection, both of the theoretical foundations for her course as well as on the student's emerging scholarly voice.
+Hurst applies Paulo Freire's definition of praxis, 'reflection and action upon the world in order to change it' (Freire, [1970] 2000: 51), to her assignment with the goal of fostering sustained deep reflection, both of the theoretical foundations for her course as well as on the student's emerging scholarly voice.